GreenTreeGaming/GreenTreeGaming/README.md

 ---

-## 📜 Quest Log
+## My Quest Log

-### 🤖 AI Projects
+### AI Projects

-Building tools powered by modern LLMs, automation, and intelligent systems.
+I want to build tools powered by modern LLMs and pure automation.

-### 🌐 Full-Stack Applications
+### Full-Stack Apps

-Designing and developing complete products from backend infrastructure to polished user experiences.
+I want to design and develop complete products from backend infrastructure to polished user experiences.

 ### 🎮 Game Development

-Experimenting with gameplay systems, UI design, and interactive experiences.
+I want to continue experimenting with newer gameplay systems, UI designing with Photoshop (+ Photopea), and build more interactive and fun games :).

 ---